jmalicki/repo-intel/docs/projects/package-manager-collector/README.md

 ## Overview

-The Package Manager Collector is a fully automated tool that collects download statistics, ratings, and metadata from package managers (NPM, PyPI, crates.io) for candidate projects.
+The Package Manager Collector is a **deterministic Python script** that makes HTTP requests to package manager APIs (NPM, PyPI, crates.io), processes JSON responses, and stores data.
+No LLM calls, no human interaction, no subagents.

 ## Purpose